 There’s a lot of information here, which might seem overwhelming.
 But the great thing is that you aren’t limited to just one choice.

-Making the most out of each platform that is available to you is what will spell success for your crafts business in the end.
-The other great part about this is that you aren’t reinventing the wheel here.
+The other great part about this is that you aren’t reinventing the wheel.
 Plenty of other sellers have had success with their own sites and online stores like Etsy, and you can learn from them.